Skip to main content

 So for the next few months we will be scoping out a longer-term programme of work, designed to learn about what it would take to build a healthy ecosystem of social imagination, shaped by a multitude of voices and with a network of partners, some of which we’re already establishing.
 We want to play our part in connecting up work, deepening collective imagination practices, and evidencing the value they can have: in short, investing in this growing field in a way that nurtures the many partners and practitioners already operating in this space, and opening the door for new voices to be part of the agenda.

 We are really delighted to be working with Cassie Robinson, who will be leading this scoping work for JRF, bringing her extraordinary vision and drive to an agenda we are excited to be exploring.
-We don’t want to do this alone, so please do get in touch with Cassie if you would like to be involved in shaping this work and in helping to grow the field.

 One of the great casualties of austerity is likely to be the imagination, the sense that alternatives to this broken regime not only exist, but can be built by us.